 Baby will be brought to the surface by you, your support person, or the birthing center team.
-Your newborn will be brought to your chest to be assessed while snuggling and connecting with you.
+Your newborn will be brought to your chest where he/she will be assessed while snuggling and connecting with you.

 Frequently asked questions